marc-lopez/process-wrapper/README.md

 Tested Capabilities
 ===================
 - Kills parent and child processes on exit
 - Handles in-context exceptions: It still kills the called process and its children
+- Processes are properly cleaned up when in-context exceptions occur
-- The context manager will do nothing if the parent process is killed before exiting
+- Process wrapper will do nothing if it encounters a Process Not Found exception for the parent process and raise all others
+- Tested to work in win32 and linux2 platforms

 Test Command Used
 =================